Hacker0x01/hacker101/vulnerabilities/csrf.md

 Description
 -----------

 CSRF tokens are session-unique values sent along with stateful requests.
 These prevent Cross-Site Request Forgery attacks, where an attacker can force a victim's browser to perform an action.
-A basic CSRF payload could like like this:
+A basic CSRF payload could look like this:

 ```
 <iframe style="display:none" name="csrf-frame"></iframe>